The-Purple-Movement/Beyond-Syllabus/README.md

 ## 3. Configure Environment Variables

-Create a `.env` file in the root directory and add the required keys, for example:
+Create a `.env` file in the web directory and add the required keys, for example:

 ```json
 NEXT_PUBLIC_SERVER_URL=http://localhost:3000